 - In Far from Home, the lieutenant made a paper airplane out of a briefing.
 Hence, the scouting mission.

-- Girl Genius had Violetta reassigned into Mechanicsburg because she "wasn't good enough"... supposedly.
-Actually Tarvek pulled strings to get her put there in order to save her life, because someone had been assassinating the Smoke Knights assigned to protect him, and he didn't want her to die doing a job she hated.
+- In Girl Genius Tarvek had Violetta reassigned to Mechanicsburg because she "wasn't good enough"... supposedly.
+Actually Tarvek pulled strings to have her sent there in order to save her life, because someone had been assassinating the Smoke Knights assigned to protect him, and he didn't want her to die doing a job she hated.

 - In Misfile Rumisiel is assigned to the 5th Branch of The Celestial Filing Dept, the lowest rung of the heavenly ladder whose job is basically to take files out, read them, and put them back, in the hopes of keeping him from doing any damage.
 Unfortunately he is such a screw up it backfires.

 - The Sapphire Guard in The Order of the Stick has a tendency to send Miko on missions that require spending months in foreign lands, due to her... abrasive personality.
 Doing so has seriously harmed the Sapphire Guard's image, though.

 - Durkon was sent to the human lands and ordered to stay there until he was called back, in an attempt to prevent a prophecy that he would bring disaster when he returned.
 As such, the dwarves responsible had no intention of ever letting him return.
 Recent events show that this was a Self-Fulfilling Prophecy, as forcing him out was the catalyst for buried resentment towards his clan, giving his vampiric side something to draw on and reason to side with Hel.

 - In Sluggy Freelance, Riff was briefly reassigned to Alaska for pissing off his boss; because he'd never previously held down a nine-to-five job, he didn't know that it was possible to just quit without blowing up the factory.